|

 [Located in Category: Death Indexes/Records]

 Michigan death certificates from late 1897 through 1952.
-Certificates are viewable through 1944.
 Certificates must be 75 years old before they can be viewed on-line.

 [Located in Category: Michigan Records]